 Have you been Charged with Theft by Conversion in Georgia?

 Theft charges in Georgia can be very confusing as there are many types under the large umbrella of theft.
 It is vital to your case for you to understand exactly what you are being accused of and how you can successfully fight your charge.
-Lawson and Berry and their team of Georgia Theft Lawyers are familiar with the subtle differences that distinguish each of the theft crimes and can help you build a strong defense.
+Lawson and Berry and their team of Georgia Theft by Conversion Lawyers are familiar with the subtle differences that distinguish each of the theft crimes and can help you build a strong defense.
 Don't wait because you and your loved one's future depends on it.
-Call us today and schedule a free consultation.
+Call one of our theft by conversion attorneys in Georgia today and schedule a free consultation.

 If you have been charged with theft by conversion in Georgia, the state must prove you unlawfully took another person's money or property and converted it to your own use.
 Another term associated with theft with conversion is embezzlement.